-The powertrain can produce up to 181bhp, although we don’t know if the planned Hyundai model will hit that figure.
+The powertrain can produce up to 181bhp, although we don’t know the roadgoing car will hit that figure.
 The setup supplied by BorgWarner features a modular inverter, which means Hyundai can dial back the output to a more sensible figure, potentially closer to 100bhp, bringing the EV’s performance in line with the current petrol-powered Hyundai i10.

-While no details about the new electric city car’s battery size have been confirmed, we expect it'll feature a roughly 40kWh battery – much like the Fiat 500 – which should provide enough juice for a driving range of around 200 miles.
+While no details about the new electric city car’s battery size have been confirmed, we expect it'll feature a roughly 40kWh battery – similar to the Fiat 500 – which should provide enough juice for a driving range of around 200 miles.

 The currently unnamed model is also expected to run on the same 400v charging system as the Hyundai Kona Electric which, if Hyundai does use a roughly 40kWh battery, should allow around 100 miles of range to be added in half an hour when using a 50kW rapid charger.